 Zuckerman Law represents employees in severance negotiations to protect employee’s interests and obtain appropriate compensation for release of claims.

 Zuckerman Law represents whistleblowers before the Merit System Protection Board, the Office of Special Counsel and Inspectors General.

 Firm Principal Jason Zuckerman has extensive experience litigating whistleblower retaliation cases in private practice, and served as Senior Legal Advisor to the Special Counsel at the U.S. Office of Special Counsel, the federal agency charged with protecting whistleblowers in the federal government.

 In addition, Zuckerman served on the Whistleblower Protection Advisory Committee, which makes recommendations to the Secretary of Labor to improve OSHA’s administration of federal whistleblower protections.
-Zuckerman is rated 10 out of 10 by Avvo and was recognized by Washingtonian magazine as a “Top Whistleblower Lawyer” in 2007 and 2009, and selected by his peers to be included in The Best Lawyers in America® in the category of employment law (2011 and 2012), and in SuperLawyers (2012).
+Zuckerman is rated 10 out of 10 by Avvo and was recognized by Washingtonian magazine as a “Top Whistleblower Lawyer” in 2007 and 2009, and selected by his peers to be included in The Best Lawyers in America® in the category of employment law (2011-2014), and in SuperLawyers (2012, 2015).

 Sarbanes-Oxley and Dodd-Frank Whistleblower